buvis/docs/src/catalogue/vikunja.md

 ## Description

-The to-do app to organize your life
+The to-do app to organize your life.

 ## k8 at home search